PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="082" /><label for="082">![082](../slides/for_engineers/for_engineers.082.jpeg)</label>
 _082. Encryption in transit._

 The idea is that we want to be sure that if any of our communications are intercepted, they cannot be read.
 Importantly, we also want to make sure they can't be read in the future even if our keys get leaked.
-So if someone intercepts our communications now, but doesn't yet have the key to decrypt it, they might store it on the off-chance the do get the key later, then go back and decrypt it when they do.
+So if someone intercepts our communications now, but doesn't yet have the key to decrypt it, they might store it on the off-chance they do get the key later, then go back and decrypt it when they do.
 You want to use a technique called "Perfect Forward Secrecy" to prevent that from happening.

 Everything at PagerDuty is encrypted in transit automatically, we use HTTPS/TLS for all endpoints, and all other communication is encrypted by IPsec in transport mode by default.
 You need to try very hard to send something unencrypted around our infrastructure.